zhuang0409/VS_things/README.md

 # VS_things
-codes for MRI data preprocess and analysis for single trial estimate and encoding models
+codes for MRI data preprocess and analysis for single trial estimate and encoding models.